StevenBlack/vocab/million-dollar-words.md

 ### supercilious
 Haughty, contemptuous or superior.
-(See also bump' tious.)
 From the Latin word for "eyebrows."

 ### supernal